There are some questions that send an icy chill down anyone’s spine.

 Okay, now that you’re a card-carrying goal-setting machine, let’s look at some specific goal examples for project managers and product managers alike.

 You’ll find that these fall into certain categories to help you focus your attention on what matters most.
-Keep an eye out for goal which are:
+Keep an eye out for goals which are:

 Achievable or Ambitious